malramsay64/phd-thesis/04_Machine_Learning/results.md

-There are a wide range of algorithms which can be used for supervised classification, from a simple linear model, to a deep neural network.
+There are a wide range of algorithms which can be used for supervised classification, ranging from a linear model, to a deep neural network.
 The first step in evaluating performance is to find a suitable algorithm.
 @Tbl:classification_performance shows a range of algorithms tested,